 Of course, it should be noted that children and young people should never carry a bow unattended, no matter which one it is!
 A bow is not only a piece of sports equipment, but also a weapon and the risk of injury is immense.
 You can assess your child best.
 A defiant four-year-old who is still very impulsive and likes to throw his toys around during a tantrum should never carry a bow and arrow!

-Left or right-handed?
+Left or Right-Handed?

-Left-handed people lead the bow differently than right-handed people.
+While ambidextrous bows that can be used by anyone are available, for maximum shooting comfort and accuracy it is recommended that you choose a bow to suit your handedness.
+This is because left-handed people lead the bow differently than right-handed people.
 They grip it with their right hand.
 The arrow is held with the left hand.
 Instead of having to get used to it, left-handed people should buy a left-handed bow.
 This is the only way to ensure the highest precision in archery.

 Have a look around the internet, because the selection of left-handed bows is also considerable.